Skip to content

 Audience

-This module is primarily targeted to managers and owners and of established vocabularies.
+This module is primarily targeted to managers and owners of established vocabularies.
 It is assumed that learners have some experience with using document management or version control systems, and general familiarity with data management in practice.

 Outcome